More measures flagged to stem virus spread

-And those overseas are being urged to come home as soon as possible.

-Prime Minister Scott Morrison led a meeting of national cabinet on Tuesday evening, with announcements set for Wednesday.
+Prime Minister Scott Morrison led a meeting of national cabinet on Tuesday evening, with a number of announcements set for mid-morning Wednesday.

-The decisions will be based on advice from the nation’s chief medical officers, and are set to also focus on precautions for aged care homes and schools.
+The decisions will be based on advice from the nation’s chief medical officers, and are set to also focus on precautions for aged care homes and schools and could include restrictions on the number of people allowed in pubs and restaurants.

-Late on Tuesday, the Department of Foreign Affairs updated its travel advice to urge all Australians to reconsider their need for overseas travel.
+Late on Tuesday, the Department of Foreign Affairs updated its travel advice telling all Australians to reconsider their need for overseas travel.

 “If you’re already overseas and wish to return to Australia, we recommend you do so as soon as possible by commercial means,” the advice on the Smart Traveller website says.